vmware-archive/node-examples/query/README.md

 await region.putAll({'six': {bar:6},'seven': {bar:7},'eight': {bar:8},'nine': {bar:9},'ten': {bar:10}})
 ```

-Queries are server side operations and use a form of the Object Query Language or
+Queries are server-side operations that use a form of the Object Query Language, or
  OQL for short.
 See GemFire documentation for additional details on using OQL for queries.

-### Calling server side query
+### Calling Server-side Queries

 The example demonstrates three simple queries that run on the server and return an
 array of results to the client application.